 The feelings associated with depression will always be the result of neural processing, a chemical soup that permeates certain brain regions.
-However, when treating a client, I think it's really important to hear their story because experience tells me that depression is not always the result dysfunctional neural processing.
+However, when treating a client, I think it's really important to hear their story because experience tells me that depression is not always the result of dysfunctional neural processing.
 Sometimes life sucks and that can cause chemical malaise that is described as depression . . . . . . .

-In the second paragraph the Author says "Almost each one of us lives in the belief that he/she directs his/her mind completely consciously and fully independently."
+In the second paragraph, the author says "Almost each one of us lives in the belief that he/she directs his/her mind completely consciously and fully independently."
 This has not been my experience as a therapist.
-In fact I'd say the opposite would be more factual.
+In fact, I'd say the opposite would be more factual.
 And although not a sweeping generalisation, "almost each one of us," is pretty close to one!
 It is the use of generalisations that, I believe, is an integral part of the problem, be it depression, anxiety or stress etc. The overuse of such language (always, never, all the time, constantly etc.) has the potential to distort reality; it certainly is omnipresent in every client (no exaggeration) I have ever treated for these conditions.
 I would imagine the number of people who make use of generalisations, is vast.
 However, it is not the use of them that is the problem, sometimes it's convenient to do so. it's the frequency and duration of their use that becomes the problem (too much of a bad thing)!

 That said, I really do believe that the more we engage our mind, the easier life becomes but there is a caveat.
 We have to address the negativity, ambiguity, vagueness and even the duplicity in our language.
 We also have to be able to clearly define what we want; not so easy to do, maybe; but possible.
-The brain and mind are genius at working together to produce specific outcomes, sadly we live in a world where there is too much attention paid to the negative, ambiguous, vague and duplicitous (especially our self talk), maybe leading to the outcome we get but not the one we necessarily hoped for?.
+The brain and mind are genii at working together to produce specific outcomes, sadly we live in a world where there is too much attention paid to the negative, ambiguous, vague and duplicitous (especially our self-talk), maybe leading to the outcome we get but not the one we necessarily hoped for?.
 However, we can slowly begin to change that dynamic, first by seeking help with understanding and then addressing our demons.
 Along the way, resolving linguistic anomalies and shifting the mindset to a more positive position.
 Life, as an experience, is dependent on how our brain and mind process memories of the past and the associated dialogue that aids their expression.
 In therapy, it is the ability to reframe, adjust and reconsolidate memory, that ultimately gives each client the opportunity to achieve what feels like a paradigm shift in their mental processing.

 But, life can be difficult and depression makes it more so.
-So, definitely, medications have a part to play in the treatment of depression because they can help each patient become more stabilised and open to therapeutic mind based interventions.
+So, definitely, medications have a part to play in the treatment of depression because they can help each patient become more stabilised and open to therapeutic mind-based interventions.
 The primary role of medication is to restore normal service.
-The primary role of Hypnotherapy, is to change the way the past expresses itself; change that expression (not the event or the past etc.) and you change your present and your future!
+The primary role of Hypnotherapy is to change the way the past expresses itself; change that expression (not the event or the past etc.) and you change your present and your future!

 The Research: New chemical trail leads to the secrets of memory and depression